wlonk/arcadia/rules/index.md

 to his ball?" or "Does the housekeeper Mrs. Hodge dismiss me from service?" or "Does the bailiff let me off with a warning?"

-Once the stakes are agreed upon, deal a card from the minor arcana to each party, with the GM counting as one party, even if there are a passel of supporting characters arguing together on one side.
+Once the stakes are agreed upon, deal a card from the deck to each party, with the GM counting as one party, even if there are a passel of supporting characters arguing together on one side.
 Deal another card to anyone with any particular _leverage_ in the situation, such as superior status, family ties, knowledge of the other party's secrets, or simply advantage of numbers; a passel of supporting characters will often get leverage simply for being a crowd.

 At any point, any participant may spend role tokens to draw cards, one for one.